Fontbane/pokeruby493/README.md

 -[Sewef](https://github.com/Sewef): Physical/Special/Status Split.

--[Kakarotto](https://wahackforo.com/u-35567/kakarotto): Type swapping for the Arceus Plates.
+-[Kakarotto](https://wahackforo.com/u-35567/kakarotto): Type swapping in battle for the Arceus Plates.

+-[InmortalKaktus](https://github.com/inmortalkaktus): Code to swap the type sprites in the Summary Screen.

 ## See also